saikiranrede/PythonExercises/README.md

 3. testJupy has the saved notebooks from Jupyter worked on Pandas.

 4. mappings has exercises on creating webmaps using python folium.

+5. BlockerApp has a script which runs in a background to block given websites.